Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

 ![NMAP](/static/writeups/monitors/4.png)

-but as when we input admin:
+but as when I input admin:

 <span style="color: red;">ad' ||((SELECT 'a' FROM users WHERE username='admin')='a')||'</span>